The head-wave transform: The head-wave transform with gliding on a general submanifold

 \subsection{Gliding on smooth curves}

-In this section we consider the head wave transform as introduced in the previous section, but in $\R^2$.
+In this section we consider the head-wave transform as introduced in the previous section, but in $\R^2$.
 Since the gliding surface in this case is just a curve, the only geodesics are line segments of this curve.
 Hence the definitions reduce to the following.

 Let $\gamma \colon \R \to \R^2$ be a smooth curve without self-intersections.
 Let $\vuu$ and $\vv$ be smooth vector fields along $\gamma$ i.e. for all $t \in \R$ it holds that $\vuu(t),\vv(t) \in T_{\gamma(t)}\R^2 \approx \R^2$.
 Assume that $\vuu$ and $\vv$ have unit length and that